quickwit-oss/tantivy/ARCHITECTURE.md

 rapidly select all documents matching a given predicate (also known as a query) and collect some information about them (See collector).

-Roughly speaking the design is coming the following guiding principles:
+Roughly speaking the design is following these guiding principles:
 - Search should be O(1) in memory.
 - Indexing should be O(1) in memory.
 (In practise it is just sublinear)
 - Search should be as fast as possible

-This comes at the cost of the dynamicity of the index : while it is possible to add, and delete documents from our corpus, tantivy's is designed to handle these updates in large batches.
+This comes at the cost of the dynamicity of the index : while it is possible to add, and delete documents from our corpus, the tantivy is designed to handle these updates in large batches.

 ## [core/](src/core): Index, segments, searchers.